 Temporary plans are very popular alternatives to expensive Marketplace coverage, if there are no major existing medical conditions, and household income is too high to qualify for a federal subsidy.
 Annual savings can potentially exceed thousands of dollars per year, with the possibility of lower deductibles.
 The type of plan (PPO or indemnity) and maximum out-of-pocket expenses per family member must also be considered.
-A $1 million cap is common, instead of unlimited coverage for qualified Exchange plans.
-UnitedHealthcare offers many plans with $2 million caps.
+A $2 million cap is common, instead of unlimited coverage for qualified Exchange plans.
+UnitedHealthcare was one of the initial carriers to offer $2 million caps.

 Indiana Short Term Monthly Rates For 2021 (deductible, coinsurance, and maximum benefit shown)

 40-Year-Old Male in Indianapolis Area

 $90 $10,000 Deductible, 0% Coinsurance, and $2 million (National General)

 $102 $5,000 Deductible, 20% Coinsurance, and $2 million (National General)

 $163 $2,500 Deductible, 50% Coinsurance, and $2 million (Independence American)

 $191 $2,500 Deductible, 0% Coinsurance, and $2 million (National General)

 $206 $2,000 Deductible, 30% Coinsurance, and $2 million (UnitedHealthcare)

 Family Of Three (Male 40 Female 40 and child) in Indianapolis Area